-Juneteenth is a 155-year-old holiday commemorating the emancipation of enslaved Africansi in the United States.
+Juneteenth is a 156-year-old holiday commemorating the emancipation of enslaved Africans in the United States.

 “The people of Texas are informed that in accordance with a Proclamation for the Executive of the United States, all slaves are free.
 This involves an absolute equality of rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired labor.”

-Even though President Abraham Lincoln’s Emancipation Proclamation had gone into effect over two years before, this announcement was a surprise to the more than 250,000 enslaved Africans living in this confederate state who had not yet been freed.
+Even though President Abraham Lincoln’s Emancipation Proclamation had gone into effect more than two years prior, this announcement was a surprise to the more than 250,000 enslaved Africans living in this confederate state who had not yet been freed.
 Despite the Emancipation Proclamation being put into effect in 1863, it was not immediately implemented in states still under confederate control.

 While some stayed to explore opportunities as paid laborers (which bound them to woefully unjust contractual agreements that led to sharecropping, yet another form of slavery), many African Americans fled plantations and the southern geographic region for the north.
 Even with no place to go, they now had legal freedom.